-Pronghorn herd PH-14 is in the northern section of the San Luis Valley.
-The DAU (geographical area) comprises Game Management Units (GMUs) 68, 79, 82, 681, 682, and 79.
-The pronghorn range (summer and winter) comprises approximately 1,517 square miles of this area.
-The DAU encompasses portions of Alamosa, Mineral, Rio Grande, and Saguache counties.
-CPW rarely locates pronghorn in the Mineral County portion.
-Public land makes up approximately 64% of the entire DAU, and approximately 36% of the area is privately owned.
+Pronghorn herd PH-16 is in the southern section of the San Luis Valley.
+The DAU (geographical area) comprises Game Management Units (GMUs) 80, 81, and 83.
+The pronghorn range (summer and winter) comprises approximately 1,315 square miles of this area.
+The DAU encompasses portions of Alamosa, Archuleta, Conejos, Costilla, Mineral, and Rio Grande counties.
+No one has recently located pronghorn in the Archuleta or Mineral County portion of the DAU.
+However, historical reports of pronghorn in the Mineral County portion exist.
+Public land makes up approximately 42% of the entire DAU, and approximately 58% of the area is privately owned

-The post-hunt population estimate reached its peak during the early 1990s at almost 4,100 animals.
-Since 1992, the population has declined to its current (2018) estimated population of approximately 1,400animals.
-A sharp decline occurred in the mid-1990s.
+The post-hunt population estimate reached its peak during the early 1990s at just over 1,300 animals.
+In the mid-1990s, there was a sharp decline to less than 800 animals.
 CPW believes the reduction occurred because of poor fawn recruitment and high female harvest.
 Drought conditions over many years may have contributed to the decrease in fawn recruitment.
+From 1996 to 2005, the population trajectory has been relatively stable.
+Since 2005, the population has inclined slightly to its current estimated population of approximately 900 animals.
 The pre-hunt observed fawn-to-doe ratios have fluctuated since the mid-1990s.
 Moisture availability during the spring and summer months may have caused the fluctuations in fawn survival.
-CPW expects the population to remain relatively stable and possibly increase with the present harvest potential.
+CPW expects the population to remain relatively stable and possibly increase with the present limited harvest potential.

-The three-year-average observed sex ratio peaked in the mid-1990s at approximately 60 bucks per 100 does.
-The sex ratio then dropped through to the early 2000s before making a recovery towards the end of the decade.
-Since the late 2000s, there has been variability in the average observed sex ratios.
-Over the last ten years, it has averaged approximately 35 bucks per 100 does.
-CPW recognized this was above the established objective range.
-Hence, CPW cautiously increased buck licenses to reduce the sex ratio slightly.
-The most recent three-year-average observed sex ratio of approximately 31 bucks per 100 does fell comfortably within the objective range.
+The three-year-average observed sex ratio peaked in the mid-1990s at approximately 52 bucks per 100 does.
+It then dropped through to the early 2000s.
+After that, for the next decade and a half, the observed sex ratio varied slightly but remained relatively stable around the objective range.
+Over the past few years, it has been above the higher end of the objectives.
+CPW recognized this and increased buck licenses to reduce the sex ratio back towards the objective range.
+The most recent three-year-average observed sex ratio of approximately 28 bucks per 100 does was just within the lower end of the objective range.
 The current sex ratio objectives provide adequate hunting opportunity and a desirable mature buck population.

 The ability to obtain a license for this DAU can influence harvest success, which is typical in many pronghorn units.
 Buck licenses are available on a limited basis but are in high demand.
-Public land doe licenses are extremely limited and are only available for GMU 82 and a portion of eastern GMU 681 (East of CR 46AA and between Saguache Creek and Kerber Creek).
-Despite that, CPW may provide doe depredation licenses may on private land.
-Since 1989, buck harvest has averaged approximately 136 animals.
-After implementing the 2008 objectives, buck harvest has averaged approximately 101 animals.
-The average doe harvest since 1989 is 64 animals.
-However, most doe damage or dispersal requests have occurred in GMUs 68 and 79.
-Harvest from damage and dispersal licenses comprises approximately a third of the doe harvest in the DAU.
-Since 2008, the average doe harvest has decreased to 42 animals.
-The overall combined-season (all methods of harvest) average success rate, since 2008, has been approximately 64%.
-The highest harvest success rate since 2008 has occurred during the rifle season (73%), and the lowest has been during the archery season (19%).
+There are no public land doe licenses available in the DAU.
+Despite that, CPW may provide doe depredation licenses on private land.
+Since 1989, the annual buck harvest has averaged approximately 42 animals.
+After implementing the 2008 objectives, the annual buck harvest has averaged approximately 33 animals.
+The average doe harvest since 1989 is approximately ten animals.
+Since 2000, all doe harvest has resulted from depredation on crops through damage and dispersal licenses.
+The overall combined-season (all methods of harvest), average success rate, since 2008, has been approximately 58%.
+The highest harvest success rate since 2008 occurred during the rifle season (85%), and the lowest has been during the archery season (17%).

 The two most significant factors limiting this population are the amount of annual precipitation and availability of water resources, particularly on winter habitat.
-Relatively high reproduction rates have occurred in areas with natural water retention and succulent forage, such as along San Luis Creek and irrigated alfalfa fields.
-The more arid regions have seen reduced fawn recruitment, especially during drought conditions; significant droughts occurred in 1996, 2002, 2013, and 2018.
-The availability of winter range continues to diminish, with increased development on private land and competition with domestic livestock.
+Areas that have natural water retention and succulent forage availability, such as around the Mogote peak area, have experienced relatively high reproduction rates.
+The more arid regions have seen reduced fawn recruitment, especially during drought conditions; significant droughts occurred in 1996, 2002, and 2013.
+The availability of winter range continues to diminish with increased development on private land and competition with domestic livestock.